scriptrdotio/creatr-sample-app/smartkitchen/app/Readme.md

 # Dependencies
 - Underscore module (if you registered with scriptr.io using a promotion code, this module should have already been installed).
-- Hogan module (if you registered with scriptr.io using a promotion code, this module should have already been installed).

-- Your application is deployed to your account with a package version of the [UIComponents](https://github.com/scriptrdotio/UIComponents) module which you can find under app/view/build/.
-If you wish to use an unpackaged version of the [UIComponents](https://github.com/scriptrdotio/UIComponents) module and modify it, replace index.html with index.unpackage.html and checkout the master branch of [UIComponents](https://github.com/scriptrdotio/UIComponents).
-Read more about it [here](https://github.com/scriptrdotio/https://github.com/scriptrdotio/device-agnostic-app/tree/master/app/view/build/Readme.md).
+- Scriptr UI Library Your application is deployed to your account with a package version of the [UIComponents](https://github.com/scriptrdotio/UIComponents) module which is deployed on amazon s3.
+If you wish to use an unpackaged version of the [UIComponents](https://github.com/scriptrdotio/UIComponents) module and modify it, replace <app-theme>/app/view/html/index.html with index.unpackage.html and checkout the master branch revision "3d16e05a972efc81bc937f2bb439154c703b3ef5" of [UIComponents](https://github.com/scriptrdotio/UIComponents).

 # About the code
 This section gives you an overview of the structure of the application and describes the responsibilities of the different scripts and files that compose it.